nus-cs2113-AY2021S1/tp/docs/README.md

 customized categories, and even rate your books.
 Quotesify also comes with a progress tracker just to improve your reading experience.

-Quotesify is available for download on all major operating systems such as Windows and Mac.
+Quotesify is available for download on all major operating systems such as Windows, Linux and OS-X.

 Useful links:
 * [User Guide](UserGuide.md)